Supporting children to ‘Leap Forward’ through early years

 If children miss out early on these foundational skills, they risk falling into a learning gap as the curriculum gets tougher.
 Even when children continue in school, they don’t progress at the expected pace.
 If they can’t achieve basic literacy and numeracy by the end of Grade 2 or the beginning of Grade 3, more schooling won’t automatically lead to further learning.
 And children are left believing that they can’t learn or that they aren’t good enough.

-‘Leap Forward’ focusses on building those early skills—especially post-pandemic
+‘Leap Forward’ focuses on building those early skills — especially post-pandemic

 Pratham’s ‘Leap Forward’ strategy for early years aims to significantly limit the need for catch-up with children, by building strong foundations for future learning.
 The ultimate goal is to support important progress in India and potentially other countries.